-9 Signs You’re Drinking Too Much Water
+11 Potential Signs You’re Drinking Too Much Water, from Doctors

 How is it possible to drink too much water?

-Dietitians constantly remind us that drinking enough water is absolutely vital in order for our bodies to function properly.
+Health authorities have educated us that drinking enough water is absolutely vital for our bodies to function properly.
 And it is—unless you drink too much of it.
-Though most people look out for the signs of dehydration, overhydration is equally as dangerous.
+Though most people look out for the signs of dehydration, experts say overhydration can be equally as dangerous.

-You NEVER leave the house without a water bottle and constantly have one in hand
+You never leave the house without a water bottle and constantly have one in hand

 If you carry around your water bottle all day and immediately refill it when it depletes, you may be drinking too much water.
-Constantly adding water to your body can result in low sodium levels in your blood, which can cause all of the cells in your body to swell.
+Constantly adding water to your body can result in low sodium levels in your blood, which, according to the Mayo Clinic, can cause the cells of your body to swell.

 You drink water even when you’re not thirsty